Questions fréquemment posées sur les services aux sourds et aux handicapés

 Où est la ligne matinale pour le département des services aux sourds et aux handicapés ?

-The early morning line is on the sidewalk outside Deaf and Disabled Services, to the left of the Lobby A doors and the Info booth.
+Before the lobby opens, the early morning line is on the sidewalk outside Deaf Services and Disabled Services, starting to the left of the Lobby A doors and Info booth.

 Avez-vous des lignes ADA ?